Neutron/TacMapPLI/README.md

 ### Project Description
-* This is a simlified version of TacMap project at https://github.com/Neutron/TacMap.git
+* This is a simplified version of TacMap project at https://github.com/Neutron/TacMap.git

 ### Components Employed ###